emmaluisewindges0110/BLA-group/docs/usage.rst

     #include <vector.h>
     #include <matrix.h>

-All objects are implemented in the namespace ASC_bla.
+All objects are implemented in the namespace pep::bla.
 To use them with less typing, you can set

 ..  code-block::

-    namespace bla = ASC_bla;
+    namespace bla = pep::bla;

 or even

 ..  code-block::

-    using namespace ASC_bla;
+    using namespace pep::bla;